JaydevSR/intro-git-github-iiserb/EXERCISE.md

 ### Jaydev Singh Rao:
   > “The world must be all fucked up," he said then, "when men travel first class and literature goes as freight.” —Gabriel García Márquez

+### Srutanik Bhaduri:
+"Nostalgia is truly one of the greatest human weaknesses, second only to the neck" - Dwight Schrute